brentonford/PiKVM-APIs-from-macOS-or-Linux/README.md

 ### Kickstart Windows Server 2019 DVD on PiKVM with Single ISO

-### Kickstart Windows Server 2019 DVD on PiKVM with WinPE
+### Kickstart Windows Server 2019 on PiKVM with WinPE